Akira Jinguji

 Peer-reviewed Journals

-Publications spanning EUV lithography, FPGA training accelerators, and sparse CNN deployment.
+Publications spanning FPGA training accelerators, sparse CNN deployment, and high-performance computing.

 International Conferences